 What happens if the front feed lip gap is too wide?
 You tend to get a Failure to Eject (FTE) or the Slide locks open prematurely

 The feed lip gap at the front of the magazine controls where the cartridge is going vertically – the angle towards the chamber.
 Increase the gap and the front of cartridge rises and decrease it and the angle goes down.
 But wait, there’s more.

-Now here’s the first gotcha.
-The feed lip gap still controls the rise of the bullet in the front but if it goes too far, the bullet is going to interfere with extraction, pushing the extracted case upwards on the breach face of the slide and out of position to correctly engage the ejector and all of a sudden you have the old case in the slide, a new round trying to feed and you have a jam.
+Now here’s the first gotcha: The feed lip gap still controls the rise of the bullet in the front but if it goes too far, the bullet is going to interfere with extraction, pushing the extracted case upwards on the breach face of the slide and out of position to correctly engage the ejector and all of a sudden you have the old case in the slide, a new round trying to feed and you have a jam.
 If you go for a front feed lips gap of .305-.308″ you will be fine.
-Once you cross .310″, you are going to cause the ejection problem I just mentioned
+Depending on your pistol once you get somewhere around .320″, you are going to cause the ejection problem I just mentioned

 I’ve spent a lot of time chasing this dimension because you tend to get better feeding the more the bullet is oriented towards the chamber but with the 9mm you have to be mindful of the impacts on the the ejecting cartridge.

 By the way, in addition to interfering with ejection, a feed lip gap that is too wide can allow the follower to travel too far upwards and prematurely lock the slide open with one cartridge remaining in the magazine.

 I should point out that the most likely cause of a failure to eject (FTE) is a faulty magazine.
 The second most likely is a worn or failing extractor.
 It probably is not the ejector bar.